How to Transfer Data from Lumia to Any iOS Devices

 The archived data is auto-deleted from the PhoneCopy server after one month when using the Basic version, and after 1 year when using the Premium version.

-Regardless of the fact that many free solutions are there that can help you transfer data from your Nokia Lumia to iPhone, the paid services always have an upper hand when it comes to providing hassle-free migration between the cross-platform devices.
+Regardless of the fact that many free solutions are there that can help you transfer data from your Nokia Lumia to iPhone.
+If you also have an Android device, the Dr.Fone - Phone Transfer always has an upper hand when it comes to providing hassle-free migration between iPhone and Android devices.

 - Get Data from Android